amuhirwa/DSA_HW01-UniqueInt/README.md

 ## Notes
 - The input file should contain one integer per line.
 - The integers must be in the range of -1023 to 1023.
-- The script ignores lines that do not represent valid integers.
+- The script ignores lines that do not represent valid integers or satisfy those conditions above.